Faux locs are one of the few protective hairstyles that are different from the rest.

 Ensure that you get a professional stylist to install your locs after you come up with your preferred type and style.

 For maintenance purposes:

-- Depending on how long you’ll keep them in for, regularly clean your scalp using dry shampoo to keep it itch free.
+- Depending on how long you’ll keep them in for, regularly clean your scalp using dry shampoo.
 You can also wash them using water and a shampoo as you would your natural hair.

 - Avoid using too much oil to prevent oil and dirt build up.

-- Use an anti itch spray when your scalp starts itching.
+- Use an anti itch scalp oil when your scalp starts itching.